Tianananana/active-contour/README.md

 # active-contour
-Implementation of the active contour algorithm from Loh et al.
+Implementation of the active contour algorithm as described from Loh et al.